 Measuring social impact is a complex process that requires an integrated approach and the use of a variety of data sources.
-By implementing systematic research and analysis, organizations can more effectively manage their social impact and adapt their activities to the changing needs of society.54 on this type of enterprise can be deeply rooted in the activities it undertakes for the community or the environment.
+By implementing systematic research and analysis, organizations can more effectively manage their social impact and adapt their activities to the changing needs of society.

 A social enterprise is a company whose main purpose is to generate social or environmental benefits, with profits reinvested in the social mission.
-The social impact
+The social impact on this type of enterprise can be deeply rooted in the activities it undertakes for the community or the environment.

-54 Smith, J., & Johnson, A. (2018).
+&lt;sup>54 Smith, J., & Johnson, A. (2018).
 "Measuring Social Impact: A Guide for Corporations, NGOs, and Social Entrepreneurs."
 Harvard Business Review.
 Own elaboration